mongodb/mongo-hhvm-driver/README.rst

 Using this library should be your preferred way of interacting with MongoDB.

-Please note that the new HHVM and PHP drivers implement a **different API** from the legacy driver at http://pecl.php.net/package/mongo, and hence, you will find it hard for other libraries like `Doctrine MongoDB's ODM`_ will not work with the new drivers.
+Please note that the new HHVM and PHP drivers implement a **different API** from the legacy driver at http://pecl.php.net/package/mongo; therefore existing libraries that use the legacy driver (e.g. `Doctrine MongoDB's ODM`_) will not work with the new drivers.

 .. _`Doctrine MongoDB's ODM`: http://doctrine-mongodb-odm.readthedocs.org/en/latest/
 .. _`MongoDB Library`: http://mongodb.github.io/mongo-php-library/